ajosedev/knowledge/notes/20220104103715-css-viewport-units.md

 Of course there's also the [[20210524133704-css-logical-properties]] implementations for these units too, such as `vi`, `dvi`, and `svb`.

+These help solve the 'Safari 100vh' bug, where the address bar overlaps content making it unusable.
+A solution for that should be to use dvh.

 [[browsers]]
 [[css]]
 [[responsivedesign]]